makannew/Composer/README.md

 ### Cascaded composite

-We can set a composite property to an object or array while making composit.
+We can set a composite property to an object or array while making composite then add child composites to it.
 For example if we have a function to log myComp numbers

 ```
 const logChildComp = function({childComps}){